zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/configurable-constants.md

 keywords: basics, runtime engineering
 ---

-# Configure a custom constant
+# Configure a runtime constant

 _The basics for defining a constant in your runtime._